Skip to table of contents

 9. Credit hours previously presented and counted for one master's degree or certificate may not be applied toward satisfying the requirements of a second master's degree or certificate with the exception of approved dual degree programs.

 10. All transfer coursework must be approved by the department and the Graduate Dean.
-Departments with transfer rules more stringent than those listed in this section shall take precedence and will be listed in the programs section of this bulletin

 11. Transfer credit is considered neutral in computing the University of Oklahoma grade point average for the purpose of determining academic status, probation, and graduation.